 The sights are amazing but there’s more that captivates me about DC than its historic landmark and beautiful scenery.
-There’s something about the people- the tacky tourists and the hipster locals that makes me so…well…happy.
+There’s something about the people, from the tacky tourists to local hipsters that makes my love for people watching so much better.

 Ok, onward to the food.
 I dined at a few different places but one deserves proper blogging recognition.
 And that would be Open City.

 As my friend and I cautiously drove up the street thinking “where the hell is this place?!”

 Um…of course it’s the place where dozens of people are waiting in the July afternoon heat to put their name on the waiting list to get a table.
 Even though (I think) my friend was weary to wait 45 minutes, I convinced him it’d be worth it.